vercel/examples/edge-functions/crypto/README.md

 # Crypto

-In this example, you'll see how you can utilize the `crypto` Web APIs.
+In this example, you'll see how you can utilize the `crypto` Web APIs with Edge Middleware and Edge Functions.

 Working example: [crypto.vercel.sh](https://crypto.vercel.sh/)